-In 2018, the average transport capacity offered at entry points interconnected with foreign countries and with LNG terminals was 360.8 million cubic metres/day; in addition to this capacity, Snam has made transport capacities available at entry points interconnected with national producers for a total of 19.2 million cubic metres average/day and with the production of biomethane for a total of 0.1 million of cubic metres average/day.
+The transportation capacity of the network again covered all user demand in 2019.
+In addition to the average transport capacity offered at entry points connected with foreign countries and with LNG terminals equal to 362.9 million cubic metres/day; Snam has made further transport capacities available at entry points interconnected with national producers for a total of 20.7 million cubic metres average/day and with the production of biomethane for a total of 0.3 million of cubic metres average/day.

 Group companies have maintained a high level of service quality and engage with clients on an annual basis through customer satisfaction surveys.

 A list of indicators was identified to monitor the quality of service provided, automatically compensating customers in the event of non-compliance with service quality standards.